 We assess our financial instruments on a quarterly basis to determine the appropriate classification within the fair value hierarchy.
 Transfers between fair value classifications occur when there are changes in pricing observability levels.
 Transfers of financial instruments among the levels are deemed to occur at the beginning of the reporting period.
-There were \$4.3 million of transfers of financial assets from Level 2 to Level 1 during the six months ended June 30, 2014 primarily related to corporate fixed income securities for which market trades were observed that provided transparency into the valuation of these assets.
-There were \$0.4 million of transfers of financial assets from Level 1 to Level 2 during the six months ended June 30, 2014 primarily related to corporate fixed income securities for which there were low volumes of recent trade activity observed.
+There were \$15.0 million of transfers of financial assets from Level 2 to Level 1 during the year ended December 31, 2014 primarily related to tax-exempt and equity securities for which market trades were observed that provided transparency into the valuation of these assets.
+There were \$11.5 million of transfers of financial assets from Level 1 to Level 2 during the year ended December 31, 2014 primarily related to tax-exempt and equity securities for which there were low volumes of recent trade activity observed.
+There were \$0.2 million of transfers of financial assets into Level 3 from Level 2 during the year ended December 31, 2014 primarily related to equity securities for which there were low volumes of recent trade activity observed.

-The following table summarizes quantitative information related to the significant unobservable inputs utilized in our company's Level 3 recurring fair value measurements as of June 30, 2014.
+The following table summarizes quantitative information related to the significant unobservable inputs utilized in our company's Level 3 recurring fair value measurements as of December 31, 2014.